 SORBS claims that the DNSBL.com email feed data is US-centric.
 This is true.
 The domains involved in these hamtraps and spamtraps are "dot com " domains, and have always been hosted in the US.
 If this means that SORBS is inaccurate as a result, it suggests that SORBS is Australia-centric, and likely will not work as well for those in other countries.

 SORBS claims that a false positive as defined on DNSBL.com is not what everyone calls a false positive.
 This is true.
 I consider a false positive to be a requested message that was blocked.
 Others have different definitions.
 I believe the definition used on DNSBL.com to be accurate.
 I further believe that the most common definition of a false positive as used by regular end users or system administrators is most likely to align with my own.

 SORBS is unable to verify false positive hits, as DNSBL.com does not provide IP addresses correlating to false positive hits.
 This is true.
-If data were provided to any blacklist operator regarding false positives, this would enable the DNSBL to whitewash over the issues by removing the IP addresses reported (and no others).
-This is similar to why blacklist groups do not provide spamtrap information – they do not want their spamtraps “compromised,” which would allow a bad sender to simply stop sending to spamtraps, but continue spamming elsewhere.
-Therefore, this information is not provided to any blacklist.
+If data were provided to any blocklist operator regarding false positives, this would enable the DNSBL to whitewash over the issues by removing the IP addresses reported (and no others).
+This is similar to why blocklist groups do not provide spamtrap information – they do not want their spamtraps “compromised,” which would allow a bad sender to simply stop sending to spamtraps, but continue spamming elsewhere.
+Therefore, this information is not provided to any blocklist.
 (Other list operators have been more understanding.)

 SORBS claims that the zone “dnsbl.sorbs.net” being queried by DNSBL.com is not the zone used by most users or recommended by SORBS as the main or default zone.
 This is untrue.
 It has or had clearly been positioned as the default zone or default recommended configuration choice, and remains the zone first listed, positioned as the “aggregate zone” as of July 20, 2007.